Post Award Changes to Sponsored Programs - Rebudgeting, Prior Approvals and University Expanded Authority Approval

 Procedure for Post Award Changes Requiring Both University and Sponsor Prior Approval

-Timing: To accommodate time limits for sponsors, requests for extensions must be submitted to OSP at least four weeks before the grant period ends.
+Timing: To allow for adequate review and submission, requests for extensions must be submitted to DSP at least four weeks before the grant period ends.
 Please refer to the sponsor agreement or guidelines if there are any questions regarding timing.

 Procedure for Post Award Changes Requiring Only University Approval

-Change of Effort on Sponsored Award– Requests must be submitted to OSP as an Administrative Action through RAMS SPOT for review and approval.
-OSP maintains “committed effort” records for all key personnel.
+Change of Effort on Sponsored Award – Requests must be submitted to DSP as an administrative action in RAMS-SPOT for review and approval.
+DSP maintains “committed effort” records for all key personnel.
 These data are used by the eCRT program for effort certification

-Federal Awards– Many (but not all) federal agencies have delegated the responsibility for approving initial 12-month no-cost extensions to the university’s Authorized Official for grants to the institution.
-This delegation allows OSP to internally approve a one-time request to extend the end date of the project period up to an additional 12 months.
-Please review the Research Terms and Conditions, Appendix A (Prior Approval Matrix) for information regarding which federal agencies have delegated this responsibility.
+Federal Awards – Many (but not all) federal agencies have delegated the responsibility for approving initial 12-month no-cost extensions to the university’s authorized official for grants.
+This delegation allows DSP to internally approve a one-time request to extend the end date of the project period up to an additional 12 months.
+Please review the Research Terms and Conditions Appendix A (Prior Approval Matrix) for information regarding which federal agencies have delegated this responsibility.

-Exception for NSF awards: NSF requires that notification of extensions be submitted through FastLane.
-The PI or research administrator must initiate the notification procedure through FastLane and also complete and submit an Administrative Action through RAMS-SPOT.
-OSP will forward the notification to NSF via FastLane.
+Exception for National Science Foundation (NSF) Awards: NSF requires that notification of extensions be submitted through FastLane or Research.gov.
+The PI or research administrator must initiate the notification procedure in FastLane or Research.gov and also complete and submit an administrative action in RAMS-SPOT.
+DSP will forward the extension request approval to NSF via FastLane or Research.gov.

-Timing: The sponsor must be informed about the extension well before the original expiration date.
+Timing: The sponsor must be informed about the extension well before the original end date.
 Therefore, requests for extensions must be processed at least four weeks before the grant period ends.

-When approved, OSP will process the change in RAMS-SPOT and notify the Grants & Contracts Accounting Office of such changes.
+When approved, DSP will process the change in RAMS-SPOT and notify the Grants, Contracts and Effort Reporting Office of such changes.

-Non-federal contracts such as pharmaceutical company clinical trials often do not specify an end date in the contract but the university requires an end date be associated with the account.
-Requests must be submitted by the PI or department to OSP as an Administrative Action through RAMS SPOT for review and approval.
+Non-Federal Contracts such as with pharmaceutical companies for clinical trials often do not specify an end date in the contract; however, the university requires an end date be associated with the account.
+Requests for extensions must be submitted by the PI or department to DSP as an administrative action in RAMS-SPOT for review and approval.

 There are no forms associated with this policy and procedures.